 In the past ransomware largely affected Windows-based devices.
 But Linux devices are a tempting target because a large number of servers use Linux.
 Not only can servers be victims; they can be used to further distribute the malware to other devices.
 As of November 2015, Malwarebytes reported a new variant of Linux ransomware, bringing the total to four.
 The new ransomware demands up to $999 for any victim who is not a citizen of Russia and the Commonwealth of Independent States.

-As recently as June 2017 a South Korean web hosting company Nayana agreed to pay $1 million in Bitcoin after a ransomware attack hit 153 Linux servers.
+In June 2017 a South Korean web hosting company Nayana agreed to pay $1 million in Bitcoin after a ransomware attack hit 153 Linux servers.
 According to the initial announcement, the hacker demanded 550 Bitcoins (over $1.6 million) ransome to decrypt the affected files.
 This is another example of "it doesn't matter what you run’’.

 This malware first appeared in 2013.
 In May 2014, a combination of law enforcement agencies and security companies seized a worldwide network of hijacked home computers that was being used to spread Cryptolocker.
 While the cybercriminals were transmitting their key database for backup, the authorities intercepted it.
 As a result, all 500,000 victims of Cryptolocker can now recover CryptoLocker-encrypted files without paying a ransom.